Postal orders of the United Kingdom: Postal orders as legal tender currency

 During World War I and World War II, the British government declared postal orders legal tender as cash to save paper and labour.

 Decline in postal order use

-Since 1945, the use of postal orders has been declining, as postal orders were a popular form of payment for lottery tickets, in events such as the football pools and for payment for bets on horse racing.
-The postal orders that were issued from a football pools machine have a perfinned series of numbers and letters.
-Occasionally, these turn up from time to time.
-These are sought after by postal order collectors.
+Since 1945, the use of postal orders has declined significantly, as postal orders were a popular form of payment for lottery tickets, in events such as the football pools and for payment for bets on horse racing.
+The postal orders that were issued from a football pools machine have a perfinned series of numbers and letters; these are sought after by postal order collectors.

+In 1971, postal orders still accounted for 270 million transactions but by 1981 this had declined to only 90 million postal order transactions.

 Promotional postal orders

 Some companies have issued promotional postal orders (PPO) with the permission of Royal Mail as part of their promotions.
 Such companies include Reader's Digest and Cinzano.
 These postal orders are classified in a sub-group of their own.
 They were all issued throughout Great Britain, with one notable exception, the Fife Council PPOs, only issued in Fife, Scotland, which were used to pay for shopping at the stores that were part of the scheme.
 The Fife Council PPOs were introduced in 1996 and were discontinued on 31 March 2001.

 In late 2002, the Royal Mail decided to introduce a series of gift postal orders.
 These have been retained.
 Since then, Royal Mail introduced a series of postal orders which can be used for purchases at Argos stores.
 These have since been withdrawn.